WebOrigami/docs/content/pattern/interface.md

 }
 ```

-The `keys` method is slightly exotic: it returns an [iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterator_protocol) that can produce a sequence of values.
+The `keys` method is slightly exotic, returning an [iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterator_protocol) that can produce a sequence of values.

 - The simplest way to create an iterator is writing a [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).
 - The simplest way to consume an iterator is to pass it to [`Array.from`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from), which will enumerate the values produced by the iterator and return those as an array.